DoctorWkt/Fuzemsys/README.md

 ## Commands

 There are some commands in the `cmds/` directory which will run under the emulator.
 Use the appropriate `Makefile` for the CPU that you wish.
+See below about emulated filesystems.

 ## Emulator Usage

-The `emu6809` and `emuz80` emulators now have support for map files and a built-in monitor.
+The `emu6809` and `emuz80` emulators have support for map files and include a built-in monitor.
 Here are the usage details for `emu6809` (the same as `emuz80`):

 ```